Midhurst Common

 The Route

-1. Take the path behind the gate at the back of the car park.
+1. Take the path behind the gate at the back of the car park (it has a sign on about car thieves operating in the area, so do not leave any valuables behind).
 Follow the track inlaid with bricks and stones through a pleasant piece of woodland until you reach a cross paths.
 Take the smallest path straight ahead, passing through some metal posts sticking up from the ground.

 2. Shortly, you will see the first pond come into view to your left.
-You can divert down a little path to your left to explore it.
+You can divert down a little path to your left to explore it, but should return to the same path.

 3. Back on the path, continue until the stone laid path gives way to a more sandy surface, just before a clearing with a few trees in the centre.
-There is a circular path going around the clearing and if you imagined you were approaching this like a car at a roundabout, then you should take the penultimate exit to find a small pond and the last exit to find the largest of the ponds that has the sandy approach pictured above.
+This clearing is important as it will help you find the pond in our photos, so make sure to be looking out for the first major clearing where the path is no longer enclosed on both sides!
+There is a vague circular path going around the clearing with a few paths leading off into the bushes.
+If you imagined you were approaching this like a car at a roundabout, then you should take the last exit to your right.
+You will almost be doubling back on yourself and after a few metres through the undergrowth, the path will reveal the ‘beach’ and then the pond.
 The pond is a popular place for dogs to come for a swim, but I would not recommend this for children to swim or paddle in as the water is still and not flowing.
 There is a large amount of small fish in the pond, including some little goldfish that must have been released there from a domestic pond.
 I can imagine children having fun with their wellies, a bucket and a net.
-We spotted a heron feasting on the plentiful fish!
+We spotted a heron feasting on the plentiful fish! (update - on our most recent visit in September 2024, there were not so many fish visible).

-4. To continue the walk, go back to the ‘roundabout’ and take the small path on the opposite side to where you began, heading into the trees.
+4. To continue the walk, go back to the ‘roundabout’ clearing and take the small path on the opposite side to where you originally arrived at the clearing, heading into the trees.
 Go under a fallen tree that has been cut to head clearance height and then pass by an oak tree entwined with a pine.
 The path is rough here, but soon dips down to meet a main path.

 5. Turn left here to follow this path beneath the power lines and through some tall conifers.
 At the edge of the trees, where the vegetation turns to bracken and heather, you will hit a cross paths.
 Turn right here and take the rough path up the hill with the treeline to your right.
 This is a short scramble to the top over tree roots, but it is worth it.
 At the top, you will be rewarded with views and a couple of benches from which to enjoy them.